pepollms/tracker/_doc/op_3_operations.md

 ### Import Source Data

-The database will be populated with the _source data files_.
+The database tables will be initially populated with data from the _source data files_.
 This procedure will read the CSV files from the _source data import directory_ and imported into the _source data import table_.
 See the [Source Data Import Table](#section-source-data-import-table) section for more details.